-At this time the new system in fallback partition is ready so you can reboot the server to boot from mr10.1.1 system.
+At this time the new system in fallback partition is ready so you can reboot the server to boot from mrg.5.2 system.

 After reboot run ngcp-upgrade again with the same parameters so upgrade will continue with post-upgrade steps.